juleshansen/oop/miniquiz.md

 ```

-3. Classes -- What do each of the last two lines return?
+3. Classes -- What gets printed to the console of what error gets thrown in the last two lines?
 ```python
 def bar(self,y):
     return self.x + y